 Finally, I want to reduce the file size, resize the GIF, and crop the resized GIF too.
 With the

--filter_complex flag, we can add as many filters as we want with comma-separation:
+-filter_complex flag, you can add as many filters as you want with comma-separation:

 The added filters include: